310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 If you guys don't keep producing results, someone will eventually replace you.
 Everyone wants to be the protagonists, after all.

-Also, while you have a strong unity since you’re in the same year, you're not used to dealing with seniors and juniors for that same reason.
+Also, while you have a strong unity since you’re in the same year, you aren't used to dealing with seniors and juniors for that same reason.

 It’s fine for it to be like that right now, but if you plan to get into show business, then you’ll be meeting all sorts of people.